Trump returns to New York to face historic criminal charges

 “While there may be some rabble rousers thinking about coming to our city tomorrow, our message is clear and simple: Control yourselves,” said New York Mayor Eric Adams.
 “New York City is our home. ...
 We are the safest large city in America because we respect the rule of law.”

-From the air, the procession conjured images of a current president on the move rather than a former one facing criminal charges.
-But there was no one to great him as he arrived at Trump Tower, the street having been cleared.
-He gave a brief wave anyway.

 Advisers said Trump spent the flight working.
-He was to meet with his attorneys, then spend the night at Trump Tower before surrendering to authorities for booking and the arraignment.
+He was to meet with his attorneys, then spend the night at Trump Tower before surrendering to authorities at the courthouse.

 Trump’s team says the media circus could work to his political advantage.
 Trump senior adviser Jason Miller said the campaign had raised $7 million since word of the indictment broke, but official figures have not yet been released.